jamesHasura/hasura_action_transform/README.md

 ### Adding a response transform

+Please ensure the desired types are defined for your action in the UI of your project before proceeeding to the first step if you would rather not create them by editing metadata.

 **Step 1**: In your project, navigate to the setttings page
 <http://{YOUR_PROJECTS_URL}/console/settings/metadata-actions> and export your
 projects metadata.